By Grace Thomas, M.Agr.Sc. PAS

 As mentioned above, cow comfort is a major factor in the cause of lameness within a herd; however, there are other areas that should be examined when looking for the causes of lameness.
 Are the cows lame due to an environmental, nutritional or management issue?
 There is no point in foot-bathing cows if they return to sheds that are not regularly cleaned out or if their nutrition is subpar, and the loss of body condition and/or low mineral content of the diet is the cause.

 The nutrition of the cow is one of the main factors that drives yield and health.
-It should be noted that the ration formulated on paper is not necessarily the ration that the cow receives.
+Again, it goes back to cow basics.
+In fact, it should be noted that the ration formulated on paper is not necessarily the ration that the cow receives.
 Any errors in feeding can be elevated by:

 Dry and pre-fresh cows should be managed equally or better than the milk-cows on a farm; as they are the cows that are the most important on the farm, the health of these cows will determine the future health and productivity of the herd.
 Cows should calve down with no metabolic issues; one way to ensure this is to have the correct nutrition program in place for the dry and transition cows.